susanlynn-books/zomoeba/books.md

 </div>

 <p>When microbiologist Dr. David Hoover’s son contracts a rare, brain-eating amoeba, he makes a desperate choice:
 repurpose his Alzheimer’s research to engineer a neuro-regenerative organism.
-The result—**Zomoeba**—doesn’t just heal brain tissue; it integrates with it, creating a resilient, predatory hybrid life form.</p>
+The result—Zomoeba—doesn’t just heal brain tissue; it integrates with it, creating a resilient, predatory hybrid life form.</p>

 <p>When twenty-year-old Emily Rogers is infected after swimming in a southern New Jersey Creek, Hoover sees his chance